 As such, many people who suffer from a substance abuse problem and have been convicted of a crime end up in a vicious cycle of drug addiction, mental illness, criminal drug charges, and prison systems.
 The criminal justice system is not the place to deal with drug addiction effectively, as prosecutors and police officers care more about securing a criminal conviction than protecting the futures and best interests of those accused of drug crimes.

 If you want to break free from the drug addiction and criminality cycle, it is strongly encouraged to seek help from an experienced criminal defense attorney.
 At Hirsch Law Group, our attorneys know too well how negative the criminal justice system can be for those with an addiction problem.
-Our lawyers have helped many clients fight their drug possession charges and guide them toward a substance abuse treatment program to begin their road to recovery.
+Our lawyers have helped many clients fight their drug possession charges and guided them toward a substance abuse treatment program to begin their road to recovery.

 The lawyers at our firm want to help protect your future and ensure that your life is not significantly impacted by drug charges.
 Having worked as prosecutors, we have the skills necessary to provide an aggressive defense on your behalf.
 We will petition your case to get heard in a drug court, to get your charges thrown out, and ensure that you get the treatment you need for your drug problems.

-Unfortunately, drug addiction is a major problem in Illinois, and all throughout the United States.
+Unfortunately, drug addiction is a major problem in Illinois and all throughout the United States.
 Since the beginning of the War on Drugs, people have been engaging in criminal activity in order to access and afford drugs that they are addicted to.
 To this day, many drug offenders that face criminal charges such as drug possession, distribution, and trafficking, suffer from serious substance use disorders.

 Studies have shown that continued use of drugs and alcohol abuse can significantly change a person’s brain chemistry, resulting in serious behavioral changes.
 Many people do things that they would never have done if they were not using drugs, such as stealing from friends and family to pay for an illicit drug or carrying drugs in public.
-As a result, many people who suffer from a substance use disorder end up in the criminal legal process, and in turn with a criminal record.
+As a result, many people who suffer from a substance use disorder end up in the criminal legal process, and in turn, with a criminal record.

 Consequences of a Drug Conviction